JerBushau/service_manager/README.md

 # Service manager application

 ### code Louisville FSJS Final Project
 This application was created to help track the progress of service calls until they are complete and filed into Quickbooks.
+It functions well, but I plan to continue work on it adding several features.

 ## To run the application:
   + install and/or start mongodb